 It’s especially important to pay attention to your kidneys as you get older, because their function tends to decline in the later adult years (more on this later).
 In fact, and especially as it relates to your bone health, kidney function becomes even more crucial as we advance in years, because they are key players in the acid/alkaline balance in the body.

-As Savers know, this balance is at the very heart of the Save Our Bones Program’s drug-free osteoporosis treatment.
+As Savers know, this balance is at the very heart of the Osteoporosis Reversal Program’s drug-free osteoporosis treatment.
 In addition to balancing the pH, the kidneys also filter out bone-damaging toxins and “decide” which vitamins and minerals need to be excreted or put back into circulation.
 Unfortunately, osteoporosis drugs have also been implicated in kidney damage, adding yet another compelling reason to avoid them.

 As you can see, the kidneys are at the center of your bone health.
 So it’s vital to keep track of their function.